Last updated on May 22, 2023 by Wandering our World

 Bangkok is a feast for the eyes.
 But the capital of Thailand is loud, brash, and busy.

-Some of the buildings – new and old – in this city are spectacular, but there’s no way it can match the beauty of pretty Phuket.
+Some of the buildings – new and old – in Bangkok are spectacular, but in our mind there’s no way this city can match the beauty of pretty Phuket.

 Which Has Better Nightlife?

 Thailand is famous for its party scene, and Phuket and Bangkok are the party centres of the country.

 Phuket comes alive as the sun sets, and for those looking for a wild time, Bangla Road on Patong Beach offers its own selection of bars, go-go clubs and neon-covered craziness.
 As well as the famous adult entertainment clubs that have become synonymous with Thailand.

 People from around the world come to both Phuket and Bangkok to experience Thailand’s ‘sinful’ side and the various vices it caters too.